projektmotor/ctrl-space-documentation/en/faq/index.md

 # FAQ - Frequently Asked Questions

-## Can I use Ctrl-Space with a 32 bit operating system?
+## Can I use CTRL+SPACE with a 32 bit operating system?

 Yes you can!
-But you will be limited to a maximum Ctrl-Space project size of less than 4GB due to architectonical reasons.
+But you will be limited to a maximum CTRL+SPACE project size of less than 4GB due to architectonical reasons.
 To get it work you have to change param Xmx to a lower value:

 ```